llunaB/llunaB/README.md

 ## What is my story?
 - What is my domain?
-- Work experience in E-Commerce.
+- Work experience in E-Commerce, major in English Language and Literature.
 - What am I interested in?
-- Love Food.
-Love Coffee.
-Love Meditation.
-Love Yoga.
+- Love Food & Coffee.
+Love Reading & Books.
+Love Meditation & Yoga.

 ## Dude,